-As time goes by, the trichome heads turn to milky white, while the “hairs” get brown color.
-Once most of the hairs darkened and curled in, that is a sign that buds reached the highest level of THC and CBD.
+As time goes by, the trichome heads turn to milky white, while the “hairs” turn to a brown color.
+Once most of the hairs have darkened and curled in, that is a sign that buds reached the highest level of THC and CBD.
 So now is a perfect time for harvest.

 - Harvest time for ones that want more relaxing effects